jgehrcke/gipc/docs/index.rst

 Is gipc reliable?
 =================
-As of version 0.3, I am not aware of any severe issues.
+As of version 0.3, I am not aware of severe issues.
 To my knowledge, gipc has already been deployed in serious projects.
 Generally, you should be aware of the fact that mixing any of fork, threads, greenlets and an event loop library such as libev bears the potential for various kinds of corner-case disasters.
 One could argue that ``fork()`` in the context of libev without doing a clean ``exec`` in the child already *is* broken design.
 However, many people would like to do exactly this and gipc's basic approach has proven to work in such cases. gipc is developed with a strong focus on reliability and with best intentions in mind.
 Via unit testing it has been validated to work reliably in scenarios of low and medium complexity.
 Of course, gipc cannot rescue an a priori ill-posed approach.
-Now it is up to you to evaluate gipc in the context of your project -- please let me know how it performs for you.
+Now it is up to you to evaluate gipc in the context of your project -- please share your experience.

 .. _installation: